MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplicationSynchronizationTemplate.md

 ### -Schema
 synchronizationSchema
-To construct, please use Get-Help -Online and see NOTES section for SCHEMA properties and create a hash table.
+To construct, see NOTES section for SCHEMA properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSynchronizationSchema